GlobedGD/globed2/server/readme.md

     "web_mountpoint": "/", // server HTTP mountpoint
     "web_address": "0.0.0.0:41000", // server address
-    "gd_api": "http://www.boomlings.com/database/getGJComments21.php", // can be a proxy for the comments endpoint
+    "gd_api": "http://www.boomlings.com/database/getGJComments21.php", // can be a proxy for the comments endpoint "special_users": {
+        "9568205": {
+            "name": "imcool",
+            "color": "#ffffff"
+        }
+    },
     // security related
     "secret_key": "random", // secret key for auth codes, keep it secure and don't use the default value.
-    "game_server_password": "random", // password for game servers to connect, see below "challenge_expiry": 60, // amount of seconds before an auth challenge expires "challenge_level": 1, // level ID for challenges, must be a valid non-unlisted level "token_expiry": 1800, // amount of seconds before a token expires }
+    "game_server_password": "random", // password for game servers to connect, see below "challenge_expiry": 60, // amount of seconds before an auth challenge expires "challenge_level": 1, // level ID for challenges, must be a valid non-unlisted level "challenge_ratelimit": 300, // amount of seconds before a user can try to complete a challenge again "use_cf_ip_header": false, // use CF-Connecting-IP header for determining user's IP address "token_expiry": 1800, // amount of seconds before a token expires }
 ```